75th Annual CSSRA June 3-5 • 2022

 - The Control Commission must account for all crews on and just off the water.
 The Control Commission will monitor and record all crew names and follow up with crew coaches to ensure all crews are off the water.

-- The transport catamaran will evacuate all persons in the area back to the island facility.
+- The transport catamaran will evacuate all personnel in the Start area back to the island facility.

-- Umpire boats and safety boats will follow crews back to the island dack and be the last off the water after all crews have docked
+- Umpire boats and safety boats will follow crews back to the island dock and be the last off the water after all crews have docked

 - Chief Finish Judge is to watch all crews at the finish and in the last 500m area and communicate to the control commission to ensure all crews are accounted for .